Zapier pricing: How much does Zapier actually cost?

 • 100 tasks per month

-• Two-step Zaps
+• Limited to two-step Zaps

 • 0 premium apps